Jump-King-Modding-Platform/docs/docs/getting-started/project-setup/content-plugin.md

 ## Copy to game directory
 When you want to test your plugin, you can copy it to the following game directory: ```Jump King\JKMP\Plugins\MyContentPlugin```.

-You could also just develop the plugin from the game directory if you want.
+You can also just develop the plugin from the game directory if you want.